-- Dynamically destroy the Objects through a DestroyObject Action element - Dynamically destroy the Objects using Javascript in an Action element
+- Dynamically destroy the Objects through a DestroyObject Action element - Dynamically destroy the Objects using JavaScript in an Action element of Action2 are unaffected.

 The result of the deletion can be observed in the change of local variables, on the Local window.